MEHColeman/shoreditch/README.md

 sidebar that stores the reader's choice and wins over the OS setting.
 The choice is applied by an inline script before first paint, so there is no flash of the wrong scheme.

+Below 60rem the two columns stack, and the sidebar becomes a compact header
+band: the logo shrinks and sits inline with the site title, the navigation runs along under it, and the theme toggle and copyright move to the foot of the page so a reader arriving on a post meets the masthead rather than the small print.
+There is no menu to open — everything stays on screen, and no JavaScript is involved.

 The markdown classes the Jekyll version defined — `.message`, `.callout`, `.alert`, `.alarm` — still work, so posts carrying them keep rendering.